“Thanks for helping me! How can I repay you?”

-This makes it hard for people to stop the payment when the free trial ends, especially when it only costs $8/month.
+People love listening to the music without getting interrupted by ads, and love being able to access their music anywhere once they’ve started.
+This “hook” makes it hard for people to stop the payment when the free trial ends, especially when it only costs $8/month.

-Amazon Prime free trial offers free ONE day delivery, music, videos, The company attracts new customers by offering a free trial with no commitment required, and if you are already using Amazon, you can definitely see the savings from the delivery costs if you purchase more than 2-3 items per year.
+Amazon Prime free trial offers free one-day delivery and exclusive savings on certain products, plus exclusive music, videos, and other media.
+The company attracts new customers by offering a free trial with no commitment required, and if you are already using Amazon, you can definitely see the savings from the delivery costs if you purchase more than two to three items per year.

-Free guides on referral programs, brand ambassadors, and more can be found on the Referral Rock Hub Page.
+Free guides on referral programs, brand ambassadors, and more can be found on our Referral Rock marketing guides.
 We take the game a little further by giving you access without even asking for your email address!

-As you can see. one of the best reciprocity strategies is content marketing.
+As you can see, one of the best reciprocity strategies is content marketing.
 Blogging provides a great way to utilize the norm of reciprocity, by allowing you to share value for free in the form of blog posts.
-But here is the catch, you need to focus on being genuinely useful to your audience to win their hearts.
+But here’s the catch, you need to focus on being genuinely useful to your audience to win their hearts.

 Lasting business relationships don’t develop without dedicated and consistent work.
 It takes a significant amount of time and energy to build robust and lasting business relationships.

 Building a strong relationship with your customers can set you up for repeat business.
 But as you look forward to this and by offering incentives, it is also essential to keep in mind how best to provide customer service and support policies that inspire trust.